don-v/JSBooks/EloquentJS_3rdEd/P1_Language/09_RegularExpressions/notes/09_RegularExpressions.md

 ### REGEXP GOLD

-*Code gold* is a term used for the game of trying to express a particular program in as few characters as possible.
+*Code golf* is a term used for the game of trying to express a particular program in as few characters as possible.
 Similarly, *regexp golf* is the practice of writing as tiny a regular expression as possible to match a given pattern and *only* that pattern.